 Secondary or By-pass Oil Filter

-In some automobiles, secondary oil filters are used to support vehicles with full-flow filters.
-It’s designed to purify less than 10% of the engine oil.
+Some automobiles use secondary oil filters to supplement full-flow filters.
+The design aims to purify less than 10% of the engine oil.
 The secondary oil filter will then clear off any contaminants that a full-flow filter wasn’t able to remove.
 These filter types extend the life of motor oil and ensure additional protection for the engine.

 Spinner Oil Filter